Agreement on the Conservation of Polar Bears

 Canada's Western Hudson Bay population:

-Experienced a 22% decline or greater since the early 1980s, directly related to longer ice-free seasons on Hudson Bay during this same time frame.
+Experienced a 30% decline in the time period from 1987 to 2011, directly related to longer ice-free seasons on Hudson Bay during this same time frame.

 Southern Beaufort Sea population along the Northern Coast of Alaska and Western Canada:

 Plunged by about 40% over a 10-year study period from 2001-2010, dropping from about 1500 bears to 900 bears before stabilizing.

 Baffin Bay population, shared by Greenland and Canada:

 Are at risk from both significant sea ice loss and likely over-harvesting in recent times.
 An updated population estimate is expected.

 Visit the Polar Bear Specialist Group's website for a summary of the status on each population.

 Some Northern hunters and communities are reporting an increase in the numbers of polar bears on land.
 Some suggest this is tied to an increase in the local population.

 In communities such as Foxe Basin, Davis Strait, or the Chukchi Sea, this could be true because these areas show robust populations capable of growth—at least for now.

 However, in many areas, encountering more polar bears is more likely due to a larger percentage of the existing polar bear population spending more time on shore and in places where they are more likely to be seen due to the reduction of sea ice habitat.